zydz/learning-dl/learning-python/readme.md

 ### naive-ipython.ipynb

-on Thursday, 23.
-May 2019 04:46PM
-I firstly practice python with Jupyter Notebook.
+On Thursday, 23.
+May 2019 04:46PM, I firstly practice python with Jupyter Notebook.
 This file is the output.
 The code in this file is very naive.
 However, I will leave it here to urge me to move on

 you should also know the shortcuts of Jupyter.